darkpatternsdigital/scalable-git-branching-tools/adr/02-code-organization.md

 ### Gather present-state information

-Primarily, this stage includes loading configuration data and upstream branch data.
+Primarily, this stage includes loading configuration data and dependency branch data.
 This should perform all the data gathering necessary to be able to perform an automic operation.

 Some steps that occur in this stage include:
 - Load configuration
 - Fetch remote refs
-- Load data from _upstream branches
+- Load data from _dependency branches
 - Ensure the working directory is clean

 These utilities should be migrated to the `/utils/loading` folder.